-Dr. Diego Proano grew up in Montgomery County, Maryland, just a few miles from our office, and is a true native Marylander.
+Dr. Diego Proano grew up in Montgomery County, Maryland, just a few miles from our office in Derwood, and is a true native Marylander.
 After graduating from Magruder High School in Rockville, Dr. Proano attended the University of Maryland, College Park, where he majored in Neurobiology and Physiology.
 Dr. Proano earned his Doctor of Chiropractic degree from Palmer College of Chiropractic, Florida Campus, where he graduated Cum Laude in 2009.

 Dr. Proano quickly earned a clinic director position at an office that focused on active physical therapy, aquatic therapy, functional capacity evaluations, work conditioning, work hardening, and pre-and-post surgical rehabilitation.
 He has lectured on the topics of Functional Capacity Evaluations, aquatic rehabilitation, and functional rehabilitation.